ednet-dev/cms/rfcs/rfc-ednetcore-meta-framework.md

 The software development industry is shifting towards highly abstract and conceptual architectural thinking, as evidenced by the rise of no-code platforms.
 This trend emphasizes the importance of concepts, their contextual roles, and relationships over implementation details like UI or persistence concerns.
 Consequently, the industry is moving towards a higher level of creative competition, where specialized developers maintain substacks with deep system knowledge.

 The analog-to-digital transition is immense, utilizing novel niches with disruptive potential.
-This project aims to democratize the no-code approach by enabling developers to focus on the Domain Model, addressing the ongoing shortage of highly skilled developers.
+This project aims to democratize the no-code approach by enabling developers to focus on the Domain Model.

 ## Framework Description